-The Varying Cost of Synchronous Replication
+The Cost Implications of PostgreSQL Synchronous Replication

 Synchronous replication in Postgres is expensive.
 Very expensive.
-For any transaction to complete in a synchronous context, it must be acknowledged by at least one allocated replica system.
+For any transaction to be completed in a synchronous context, it must be acknowledged by at least one allocated replica system.
 Depending on the latency between these systems, the associated overhead costs are almost tangible.
 And each subsequent required response only increases the burden.

 What if we’ve been framing this entire argument all wrong all these years?